jdcreedon/filegrunt/README.md

 sqlite Browser to view sqlite database https://github.com/sqlitebrowser/sqlitebrowser

+I'm aiming for a cross platform utility that will work on Linux, Mac & Windows.

 # How it works Now

 - Performs like a snail when lots of files being processed, expected as much as it's using local database rather than in memory.
 This helps to troubleshoot.